Your racket is your most essential piece of badminton equipment and finding the right one for your strengths and weaknesses can be a lengthy process.

 5. Avoid Hitting Anything Except the Shuttle

-Unfortunately, cracks in the frame usually mean you’ll need to replace your racket in the near future.
+Unfortunately, cracks in the frame usually mean you’ll need to replace your racket soon.
 The larger the crack, the less time your frame probably has left.

 You can temporarily fix a crack with superglue if you can’t quite afford a new racket yet.
 But this isn’t a long-term solution — and at some point, you’ll need to take the leap and purchase a new one.